dotdash32/IITC/Tool_Setup/Tool_setup_procedure.md

 		- This can be mitigated with by switching to `T0` then applying the offset, but it's easier to just re-home between switches

-7. Repeat until you are satisifed with the rough offset.
+7. Repeat until you are satisfied with the rough offset.
 This is rough, it just needs to be close, we'll fine tune it later.

 ## Find Z offsets of Subsequent Tools